liu7d7/tosuto/README.md

-## ami
+## tosuto

-_the scripting language that aims to be your friend_
+_the scripting language that aims to be your friend..._
+~# ...and also a toaster?

-Ami is designed to be easy to write and extend, as well as easily interact with C++.
+Tosuto is designed to be easy to write and extend, as well as easily interact with C++.

 In the future, I want this language to have something special about it, so I'll